passiv/snaptrade-sdks/docs/connection-messaging.md

 # SnapTrade Connection Messaging: Handling Connection Messages on the Client-side

-SnapTrade provides two main types of messages to facilitate the integration of its services into applications.
+SnapTrade provides two main types of messages to facilitate the integration of its services.
 These messages include `SUCCESS` and `ERROR` messages, as well as a `CLOSED` message for users who decide not to continue with the connection process.
 The way in which these messages can be accessed depends on the implementation being used.

 Implementation 1 - Using the [snaptrade-react](https://www.npmjs.com/package/snaptrade-react) SDK(iframe implementation):